elastic/elasticsearch-specification/docs/modeling-guide.md

 while in [behaviors](./behaviors.md) you can find the list of special interfaces used for describing APIs that can't be represented in the specification.

+Refer to the [documentation guide](doc-comments-guide.md) to add documentation to types and fields.

 ### Dictionary

 Represents a dynamic key value map: